 There is no one cut and dried answer here, it depends on your goals and fitness level.
 “I don’t believe that there is a specific time or number of days in which you should work out,” she says.

 Fiedler personally has a few new, in-person clients that train with her twice a week and she provides them with an additional session to do on their own to build autonomy.
-Everyone's program set up will be determined by what their everyday activity and lifestyle are like.
-"If you don't take these two options into account it's like taking someone that's never performed an activity a day in their life and setting them up for 6 days a week 2 hour workouts.
-That will not end well," Fiedler says.
+Everyone’s program set up will be determined by what their everyday activity and lifestyle are like.
+“If you don’t take these two options into account it’s like taking someone that's never performed an activity a day in their life and setting them up for six days a week, two-hour workouts.
+That will not end well,” Fiedler says.

-How long should your workouts be if you're a beginner?
+How long should you work out as a beginner?

 Again, workout length is also going to depend on many personal factors.
 Your workout duration is determined by what your goals are — regardless of being a beginner or advanced.
 Most sessions could be 60 minutes long, and others could be 30 minutes.
 It also comes down to how much of a beginner are you.